-If you’ve found your way here, you’re at least a little interested in dying your hair blue, right?
-Maybe you’re going to tackle it yourself with a home hair colour session or looking for details on how to maintain the blue hair.
-You’ve come to the right place; this is the second time I’ve worn my hair blue, and this time it’s been over six months.
-I’ve got your back, let’s get into it.
+If you’ve found your way here, you’re at least a little bit interested in dying your hair blue.
+I get it, there’s something fresh and out there about blue hair of all colours and shades.
+Maybe you’ll tackle it yourself with a home hair colour session, or you won’t.
+Or perhaps you’ve made the leap into blue-hair-dom, and you’re looking for tips on maintaining your blue hair colour.
+Well, my friend, you’ve come to the right place; this is the second time I’ve worn my hair blue, and this time it’s been over six months.
+I’ve got your back; let’s get into it.
+(2022 update, it’s been over two years, and some of my suggestions have been updated).

-The first time I dyed my hair blue, I already had washed out purple hair.
-Which, had formally been a very light blonde.
-For blue, you’re going to want as close to white as you can get, don’t be afraid to overtone it because the purple will keep your blue colour from going green (it cancels out the yellow/orange in your hair).
-To start, I added four small packs of wash out colours, a combination of BRITE and Live brands and a blonde toner (purple) into a bowl.
+The first time I dyed my hair blue, I already had washed out purple hair, which had formally been a very light blonde.
+Although, for blue, you’ll want as close to white as you can get.
+Don’t be afraid to overtone it!
+The purple results of an overtone will keep your blue colour from going green.
+It cancels out the yellow/orange in your hair.
+So, to start, I added four small packs of washout colours, a combination of BRITE and Live brands and a blonde toner (purple) into a bowl.

 This combination of products was enough to get the job done, so I mixed them up and went for it.
 Thanks to a HEAP of purple undertones, I was lucky to pull off the colour you see in the Instagram post below.
 Phew.
-One of the significant problems with blue hair is that when you are lightening your hair for maximum impact (don’t try and dye your natural hair blue) if there’s any yellow there, it will turn green.
-Do not recommend.
+One of the significant problems with blue hair is that when you lighten your hair for maximum impact (don’t try and dye your natural hair blue), it will turn green if there’s any yellow there.
+I do not recommend.

 before